dakhnod/BLEnky/docs/AUTOMATION_IO_SERVICE.md

 Writing `0xDC05` for instance would set the output to a duty cycle of 1500us, setting a servo to center position.
 The value 0xffff will be ignored.

+It should noted that having any analog pins configured raises the boards current consumption to a minimum of 1mA.

 ### Input pins

 If configured, the characteristic with the UUID `00002a56-0000-1000-8000-00805f9b34fb` that is not not writable will expose information about input pins.